 The curvature should either fit naturally around the prostate or provide direct pressure on it.
 Adjust as needed.
 If what you’re using lacks a curvature, tilt it slightly towards the navel or adjust it about until you or your partner can feel it on the prostate.

 Curve your fingers and feel about until you detect a plump, ridged protrusion with a distinct texture from the rest of the rectum.
 That’s right; it’s the prostate!

-The prostate comprises a left and right lobe.
+The prostate comprises the left and right lobes.
 It’s better to begin by working the left lobe from left to right, deep to superficial, and then the right lobe.
 Repeat as desired by your partner, but make sure you’re not going for hours or really shoving your fingers up there since this will certainly create much discomfort.